pkainulainen/test-with-spring/starter-package/creating-test-data/emphasizing-the-state/README.md

-# Emphasizing the State of the Created Objects
+# Emphasizing the State of the Created Object

 ## Running Unit Tests